 Steinbeck Country, Monterey County

 Of course, if you’re in Carmel, thoughts drift towards the other, incredibly popular writers of the area – especially John Steinbeck.
-There’s a wealth of riches in “Steinbeck Country,” including the , his , and his (now a restaurant – I highly recommend the Steinbeck lasagna!) in Salinas.
-In Monterey, Steinbeck fans can look at his best friend (the inspiration for the character Doc in Cannery Row) or even stay in one of his .
+There’s a wealth of riches in “Steinbeck Country,” including the National Steinbeck Center, his final resting place, and his childhood home (now a restaurant – I highly recommend the Steinbeck lasagna!) in Salinas.
+In Monterey, Steinbeck fans can look at his best friend Ed Rickett’s lab (the inspiration for the character Doc in Cannery Row) or even stay in one of his family’s homes.

-Sure, it’s fun to visit Jack London’s favorite watering hole – -- in Oakland’s , but London’s real home was in Glen Ellen, CA, not far from the heart of Sonoma’s Wine Country.
+Sure, it’s fun to visit Jack London’s favorite watering hole – Heinold’s First and Last Chance Saloon -- in Oakland’s Jack London Square, but London’s real home was in Glen Ellen, CA, not far from the heart of Sonoma’s Wine Country.
 London, the thrill-seeking early 20th Century writer most known for the adventure stories The Call of the Wild, White Fang, and The Sea Wolf, ultimately craved tranquility.
 “All I wanted,” London wrote, “was a quiet place in the country to write and loaf in and get out of Nature that something which we all need, only the most of us don't know it.”

 After visiting the mountains of Sonoma with his second wife, Charmian, London set out to create his retreat.
 Once he built Beauty Ranch (a large, working ranch along with a cottage where the Londons lived), the writer decided to create a permanent stone house, named after the animals he was so often identified with – wolves.